sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-sitelaunchpad/cp-portal-cloud-foundry-create-sitelaunchpad.md

 When you access the SAP Build Work Zone, standard edition, the Site Directory is in focus.
 From here you'll create your new site.

-> In the side panel, you'll see four tools.
+> In the side panel, you'll see a number of tools.
 The **Site Directory** where you're going to create a new site.
 All sites that you create will be displayed here.
 The **Content Manager** where you'll manage cross-site content such as business apps.
 The **Channel Manager** where you manage different channels that expose business content that you can integrate into your sites.
-The fourth icon opens **Settings** where you can configure various settings related to your subaccount.
+The **Import Monitor** where you can monitor the status of your import processes, and there is also the  **Settings** where you can configure various settings related to your subaccount.

 1. Click **Create Site**.